-And here’s the performance that made her a household name.
-Although Costa finished second in the competition, everyone remembers her rendition of Celine Dion’s “My Heart Will Go On.”
+And here's the performance that made Caroline Costa household name.
+Although Costa finished second in the competition, everyone remembers her rendition of Celine Dion's "My Heart Will Go On."

-In 2010, Costa released an EP called “Qui je suis”, which included a cover of Rihanna’s “Take a Bow.”
+In 2010, she released an EP called "Qui je suis", which included a cover of Rihanna's "Take a Bow."
 The title track reached number 15 on the charts.

 "J'ai Menti" is actually a cover of the English title "Kill for Lies," which appears on Ulrik's 2011 self-titled debut album.
 With a chorus consisting of lines like, "We kill for lies.
 Murder our love to save our pride," the subject matter seems rather heavy for their youth and blondness, but Caroline and Ulrik pull it off with their strong, unique voices.
 Check it out: